 Rocket’s View On Email Marketing

-It has long been the known, and continues to be the case, that email marketing delivers the strongest overall marketing performance when compared to any other digital channel.
-With an average Return on Investment of over 120%, the ROI can often amount to four times higher than other channels like paid search and social media.
-These stats alone should be compelling enough to have you thinking how you could either be commencing or looking to improve your email strategy for 2018.
+It has long been known and continues to be the case, that email marketing delivers the strongest overall marketing performance when compared to any other digital channel.
+With an average Return on Investment of over 120%, the ROI can often amount up to eight times higher than other channels like paid search and social media.
+These stats alone should be compelling enough to have you thinking about how you could either be commencing or looking to improve your email strategy for 2019.

 According to a recent report by Mailgen, 89% of interviewed marketers indicated that their primary channel for lead generation is email.
 Furthermore, 86% of professionals also indicated that email is their preferred method of communication for business purposes.
 It’s quite clear that people have a preference to receive comms via email and marketers worldwide rely on email for lead generation, yet so many Australian businesses have either no email strategy, no database or no regular communications going out.
 Why is that?